-This is a highly entertaining 1980 interview with Michael Jackson, put into animated form by our friends at Blank on Blank via PBS digital studios.
+This is a highly entertaining 1980 interview with Michael Jackson, put into an animated form by our friends at Blank on Blank via PBS digital studios.

 He discusses the true source of his singing - Godliness - and everything else that explains his unexplainable talent.
 He reveals for us what sets the peacock apart, what you would experience at a Jackson concert, that "I do believe deeply in perfectionism," and what it meant to meet Quincy Jones: "we worked beautifully together."

 Among other things, you find out why "The Wiz" was so important to Michael, and what classic song Michael did in one take.
-And it was an amazing performance regardless of how many takes it took; that he could just walk in and belt it out perfectly, so much so that the jaded sound guy said to forget bothering with any other takes, because that take couldn't be topped, is nothing short of amazing.
+And it was an amazing performance regardless of how many takes it took; that he could just walk in and belt it out perfectly, so much so that the jaded sound guy said to forget bothering with any other takes because that take couldn't be topped, is nothing short of amazing.
 And that was before Michael became the humongous star he later evolved into.

 Incidentally, Michael is quite well-spoken.
-He speaks in asides, in complete sentences, with emphasis in the right places, modulating his tone in an entertaining way - he really sounds like a fun fellow to be around.
+He speaks in asides, incomplete sentences, with an emphasis in the right places, modulating his tone in an entertaining way - he really sounds like a fun fellow to be around.
 Of course, it all has gotten a bit to his head - he feels he has a "destiny" and is fine with "being put up on that pedestal" - and that is understandable considering he had already been a major star for 15 years at that point and wasn't even at the absolute pinnacle of his fame yet.

 Sister Jane was 13 years old at the time, and Michael used her as his interpreter - though the interviewer, well, spoke pretty good English.
 In fact, it sounds like his native tongue.
 In fact, it almost certainly is his native tongue.
 But Janet does a terrific job of re-asking the questions, one can hear in her terrific re-questioning that Michael wasn't the only one in the family with talent!